Y’all means ALL

-The Creative House of Art and Design, aka CHAD -- CHAD is located in the heart of Covington’s Mainstrasse Village.
-It’s a family owned business offering a place for creatives to take art classes, get art supplies, buy laser cut works of art and more.
-They also have a bar in the back with craft beer, cocktails and conversation.
+The Creative House of Art and Design, aka CHAD -- Located in the heart of Covington’s Mainstrasse Village, CHAD is an LGBTQ-owned business offering a place for creatives to take art classes, get art supplies, buy laser cut works of art and more.
+They also have a "secret" bar in the back with craft beer, cocktails and conversation.
 Take your drink outside to their charming patio.

 The Cellar – in Covington, Ky., at the south end of National Historic District Mainstrasse Village.
 A fun nightclub offering different themed entertainment almost every night of the week, including drag shows, talent contests, goth night, and karaoke.

 Bar 32 – in the heart of Mainstrasse Village in Covington, another local favorite bar to unwind with a refreshing drink.